 4. You want to help others.
-Our gap year programs offer opportunities to volunteer at home and abroad allowing you to reach outside yourself and give back to the community.
+Our gap year programs offer opportunities to volunteer at home and abroad, allowing you to reach outside yourself and give back to the community.
 Not to mention those service experiences looks great on a college application!

 5. You will perform better in college.Research shows that students who take gap years earn higher GPAs than students that do not.
-A recent study to track gap year students GPA performance was designed by Bob Clagett, former Dean of Admissions at Middleburry College in Vermont.
-The study pulled academic measures from new student applications that are usually accurate predictors of how a student will do in college.
-When Clagett took the predicted performance of students based on those measures and compared them with those students’ actual performance over four years, students who took gap years almost always over-performed academically in college, and usually to a significant degree.
+Bob Clagett, former Dean of Admissions at Middlebury College in Vermont, designed a recent study to track gap year students’ GPA performance.
+The study pulled academic measures from new student applications that usually accurately predict how a student will do in college.
+When Clagett took the predicted performance of students based on those measures and compared them with their actual performance over four years, students who took gap years almost always over-performed academically in college, and usually to a significant degree.
 The most important thing?
 These students saw the positive effect of their gap year program endure for all four years.

 6. Separate yourself from the crowd.Today, there are gap year fairs and financial aid from colleges to encourage students to pursue their passions.
-This interest stems from the evidence that suggests students who attend these programs bring more to their college experience by doing better socially and academically, and doing so for longer periods of time.
-In a time where only 53% of students are graduating a 4-year college, these programs are proving to be important.
+This interest stems from the evidence that suggests students who attend these programs bring more to their college experience by doing better socially and academically and doing so for extended periods.
+In a time when only 53% of students are graduating from a 4-year college, these programs are proving vital.

 8. Have an adventure while you are young.
 As you get older, it becomes harder and harder to travel for extended periods of time due to financial constraints and responsibilities at home, take the time for adventure, today!